 It’s here that you will need to invest the most time and money in your learning plan.
 It’s where you’ll put deliberate and consistent efforts to practice and get better.

 Although there could be a lot of self-learning in this category, it’s not atypical for learning activities in this context to result in a palpable title, such as a diploma or a certificate.

 These are the areas where you want to call yourself an “expert.”
 Usually, they come naturally from part two above.
 Those things you’ve learned and practiced in the past are now ready to be mastered.

 Keep in mind, though, that you cannot be a master of too many things.
 If you try to reach mastery in everything, you might wind up being the master of none.
 You need a certain level of proficiency in each area of your life, but mastery is only applicable to those elements that have a massive impact on you.

 Because mastery requires focus, you might wind up working on one or two mastery projects per year; ideally, you should keep it to one.
 Here, it’s the quality and concentrated effort that counts, not the quantity.

 What Are You Learning?

-To define your learning plan, you will follow the worksheet and first brainstorm a few areas for your interests.
-I strongly advise that you use interests that are somewhat related to your field of work or to issues that you are trying to solve.
-For instance, if your health and fitness are important, perhaps this year you can research some topics of human anatomy, nutrition, or muscle-building.
+To define your learning plan, you will follow the worksheet and start by brainstorming a few areas for your interests.
+I strongly advise that you use interests that are somewhat related to your field of work or to issues you are trying to solve.
+For instance, if your health and fitness are important, perhaps you can research some topics of human anatomy, nutrition, or muscle-building this year.